Tactical Ops: Assault on Terror: Reception

-Tactical Ops received "mixed to average" reviews, according to review aggregator website Metacritic, with many critics expressing cynicism on the merit of packaging a modification of Unreal Tournament for commercial release.
+Tactical Ops received "mixed or average" reviews, according to review aggregator website Metacritic, with many critics expressing cynicism on the merit of packaging a modification of Unreal Tournament for commercial release.
 Many critics also described the game as a "watered-down" imitation or "clone" of existing titles such as Counter-Strike and Global Operations, with Tom Price of Computer Gaming World noting "the whole counter-terrorist themed, close quarters combat genre is oversaturated", and PC Gamer noting the genre was "long in the tooth", giving the game a "been-there-done-that feeling".
 Describing the game as "far from original" and lacking innovation, IGN nonetheless found Tactical Ops to be an "acceptable alternative" to its counterparts, although its retail version needed "more work".

 Reviewers were mixed on the visual presentation and map design of the game.
 Scott Osborne of GameSpot remarked the updated graphics were a "welcome overhaul", highlighting the "attractive" and "convincing" textures and player skins.
 GameZone praised the game's "semi-realistic" visual design, level of detail, and lighting.
 Tom Price of Computer Gaming World stated that the game's models were "uninteresting and barely detailed", featuring "drab textures" and "stiff animation", and with levels "devoid of decent choke points".
 Mark Hill of PC Zone found the maps to be "boxy, ugly, and unbalanced affairs".

 Critics were mixed on the gameplay, although mostly negative on the performance of the bots in the single-player mode.
 PC Gamer praised the gameplay as "a lot of fun", highlighting the gunfights as "brutal" and the weapons as "semi-realistic".
 GameZone found the multiplayer mode to be "intense and extremely fast paced".
 However, Bill Hiles of GameSpy remarked that the multiplayer mode lacked sophistication, devolving to "mob rule and juvenile deathmatch antics", and the single-player mode featured mission types that "lacked in variety".
 Tom Price of Computer Gaming World described the single-player gameplay as "marred by lackluster bot AI" due to their "predictable behaviour".
 Similarly, Mark Hill of PC Zone lambasted the bots as "useless" and lacking tactical options, stating "They run to their target, shoot anything that stands in their way and get killed.
 That's about it."

 In response to criticism by reviewers that the terrorism theme of Tactical Ops was in poor or cynical taste following the September 11 attacks, Infogrames publicly clarified that the game "did not seek to glorify terrorism or terrorist activity in any way", and was in production before the attacks occurred.